-2018 Performance Stock Units
+Performance Stock Units with Market Conditions

-During the three months ended March 31, 2018, we granted 167,000 performance stock units to certain executive officers and senior level employees.
-The number of performance stock units ultimately earned is calculated based on the Total Shareholder Return (TSR) of our common stock as compared to the TSR of a defined group of peer companies during the performance period from January 1, 2018, to December 31, 2020.
+During the twelve months ended December 31, 2019 and 2018, we granted performance stock units to certain executive officers and senior level employees.
+The number of performance stock units ultimately earned under these awards is calculated based on the Total Shareholder Return (TSR) of our common stock as compared to the TSR of a defined group of peer companies during the applicable three-year performance period.
 The percentage of performance stock units that vest will depend on our relative position at the end of the performance period and can range from 0% to 200% of the number of units granted.

-Under FASB ASC Topic 718, the provisions of the performance stock unit awards related to TSR are considered a market condition, and the effects of that market condition should be reflected in the grant date fair value of the awards.
-We used a Monte Carlo simulation pricing model to incorporate the market condition effects at our grant date with a fair value of \$10.09 per unit.
+Under FASB ASC Topic 718, the provisions of the performance stock unit awards related to TSR are considered a market condition, and the effects of that market condition are reflected in the grant date fair value of the awards.
+We used a Monte Carlo simulation pricing model to incorporate the market condition effects at our grant date.

-Activity under the 2018 performance stock units is as follows:
+Activity under the performance stock units is as follows:

-Number of Units (in 000's) Weighted- Average Grant Date Fair Value per Unit
+Number of Units (in 000's) Ave Grant D shted- rage Date Fair per Unit

 Balance at December 31, 2017 \$

-RSU granted 167 10.09
+PSU granted 167 \$ 10.09

-RSU released
+PSU released

-RSU forfeited (12) 10.09
+PSU forfeited (12) \$ 10.09

-Balance at December 31, 2018 155 \$10.09
+Balance at December 31, 2018 155 \$ 10.09

+PSU granted 401 \$ 16.90

+PSU released \$

+PSU forfeited (9) \$ 10.09

+Balance at December 31, 2019 547 \$ 15.09

-As of December 31, 2018, the unrecognized compensation costs related to these awards were \$1.2 million.
-We expect to recognize those costs over a weighted average period of 2.2 years.
+As of December 31, 2019, the unrecognized compensation costs related to these awards were \$5.5 million.
+We expect to recognize those costs over a weighted average period of 2.0 years.